1tbspcooking oilany neutral oil with high smoke point

 Cut it into 5mm slices and place in a bowl.
 Add ½ tsp salt and ¼ tsp sugar and massage until evenly covered.
 Rest for 10 minutes.

-Next, wrap 200 g firm tofu with kitchen paper and place it on a microwavable plate.
-Microwave uncovered for 1 1/2 minutes at 600W to remove the excess liquid.
+Wrap 200 g firm tofu with kitchen paper and place it on a microwavable plate.
+Microwave uncovered for 1 ½ minutes at 600W to evaporate excess liquid.
 Leave to cool for a few minutes.

-After the 10 minute rest, fill the bowl of goya with fresh water and pour it through a colander to drain.
+After 10 minutes of resting, fill the bowl of goya with fresh water, swish and pour it through a colander to drain.
 Shake thoroughly and set by the stove for later.

 Once the tofu is cool enough to touch, cut it into bitesize cubes and start heating a frying pan on medium.

 Once the pan is hot, add 1 tbsp cooking oil.
-Add the tofu and brown it on each side.
-Once it's brown and slightly crispy on the outside, remove it from the pan and transfer it to a heatproof plate.
+Place the tofu down and brown it on each side.
+When it's brown and slightly crispy all over, remove it from the pan and transfer it to a heatproof plate.

-Reuse the pan to sear 150 g thinly sliced pork belly on both sides.
+In the same pan, sear 150 g thinly sliced pork belly on both sides until the fat begins to crisp up.

-Add the goya to the pan and stir fry with the pork for 2-3 minutes.
+Add the goya to the pan and stir fry for 2-3 minutes.

 Add the tofu back into the pan and sprinkle with 1 pinch salt and pepper.
-Pour 1 tsp Japanese soy sauce (koikuchi shoyu) around the edge of the pan and mix everything thoroughly.
+Pour 1 tsp Japanese soy sauce (koikuchi shoyu) around the edge of the pan, let it bubble for 10 seconds and then mix it through the ingredients.

 Crack 1 egg into a bowl and whisk until the whites and yolks are combined.
 Pour it into the pan and without mixing, cook until half done.

-Add another 1 tsp Japanese soy sauce (koikuchi shoyu) and mix thoroughly to break up the egg.
+Turn off the heat, then add another 1 tsp Japanese soy sauce (koikuchi shoyu) and break up the egg with a spatula, mixing gently until evenly distributed.

-Plate up and sprinkle 1 tbsp bonito flakes (katsuobushi) over the top.
+Plate up and generous sprinkle bonito flakes (katsuobushi) over the top.
 Enjoy!